phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 844794
+#Total Number of Tweets: 1810600
-#Number of Clinton Tweets: 560087
+#Number of Trump Tweets: 845403
-#Number of Sanders Tweets: 230722
+#Number of Clinton Tweets: 560330
-#Number of Rubio Tweets: 226141
+#Number of Sanders Tweets: 230888
-#Number of Carson Tweets: 141350
+#Number of Rubio Tweets: 226246
-#Number of Bush Tweets: 97420
+#Number of Carson Tweets: 141508
-#Total Number of Tweets:
+#Number of Bush Tweets: 97514
 ---